matisses-goldfish/bookSearchEngine/README.md

 THEN that book’s information is saved to my account WHEN I click on the option to see my saved books
 THEN I am presented with all of the books I have saved to my account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account
-WHEN I click on the Remove button on a book
-THEN that book is deleted from my saved books list WHEN I click on the Logout button
+WHEN I click on the Logout button
 THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
 ```